 There are plenty of studies to show what happens when people take MCTs — and it’s probably not what you think.

-MCTs Help People Reduce Body Fat
+MCTs Can Help Reduce Body Fat

 One study of overweight men and women had participants consume either MCT oil or olive oil to see which fat would help them lose more body fat.

-Researchers noticed those consuming MCT oil[*]:
+Researchers noticed that those consuming MCT oil[*]:

 - Reduced their body weight